 In Laura’s Words: If you’re a regular visitor to Johnny’s Ambassadors blog, you no doubt know Johnny’s story, and the stimulus for my fight against marijuana use by young people.
 For those who may read this in other venues and don’t know me, I’m a concerned, grieving mother, who is active in the movement to discourage young people from using marijuana in any form until their brains are formed—and hopefully never.
 My family and I live in Colorado, one of the first states in America to legalize the recreational use of marijuana.
 This released a flood of pot onto our streets, and our government regulation failed to limit it to adult users.
 It soon spread like a plague into our adolescent population.
 Any high schooler can get high-potency dabs in five minutes here in Colorado.

 Johnny had a 4.0 GPA and a perfect 800/800 score on the SAT math portion.
 He attended church and youth group and did regular family things.
 At 14, Johnny began smoking marijuana when he attended a high school party and wanted to try getting high with his friends.
 At 16, he moved on to dabbing high-THC products like wax and shatter.
-At 18, he experienced psychosis and delusional episodes, a suicide attempt, and by 19, full-blown schizophrenia (the psychosis didn’t resolve when the marijuana was withdrawn).
+At 18, he experienced psychosis and delusional episodes, a suicide attempt, and by 19, he was diagnosed with “THC Abuse Severe” and schizoaffective disorder from Cannabis-Induced Psychosis.
 Tragically, despite our repeated efforts at rehab and support, he refused to take the antipsychotic medication he now needed, and he died by suicide on November 20, 2019, convinced the mob was after him and “everyone knew everything about him.”

 As Johnny said in his college essay describing his most important value, “To me, altruism means being selfless or giving to other people, even when there may be nothing to gain and something to lose.
 Altruistic people do things for the collective interest instead of their own.”
 Johnny’s Ambassadors are joined in altruistic solidarity to save the lives of our youth from the harms of marijuana.